BluePraise/fetch-your-match/README.md

 - About Axios / Fetch. ~~Due to time restrictions, I chose Axios.
 Fetch wouldn't have been that much different in this case.
 I have experience with both.
 However, I do believe that they both have their own use benefits.
 Fetch has a cleaner API, but Axios has more features out of the box.
 Implementing Fetch does cause more code.
 Leverage depends on the project, developers etc.~~ I switched from Axios to Fetch due to Axios URL-encoding.

 ### Problems I encountered
-- At one point I only saw chiuauhas as results.
+- At one point I only saw chiuauhas as results, this was because of the search query.
+This is where I switched from Axios to Fetch.
 - I took out most of the MaterialUI components because I didn't like the design.
 It made the process quite messy.
+I used the drawer and the button components.
 - I had to switch from Axios to Fetch because Axios URL-encoded the request (in search and pagination).
 It didn't make sense to make a function for a function.
 No Need for a Custom Query String Converter, Prevents Encoding Issues